 The Massachusetts Pregnant Workers Fairness Act (PWFA) mandates that certain employers make reasonable accommodations to employees for pregnancy and related conditions.
 Among other requirements, the Act also dictates that employers not discriminate against employees on the basis of pregnancy or related conditions.

-Massachusetts employers should familiarize themselves with specific compliance issues and certain key considerations for terminating employees.
+Massachusetts employers should familiarize themselves with specific compliance issues and certain key considerations for separating employees.

-In Massachusetts, the final paycheck must be issued by the end of the day of termination if the termination is involuntary.
-For a voluntary termination, the final paycheck can be issued on next regularly scheduled payday or on the Saturday that follows an employee’s resignation if there is no scheduled payday.
+In Massachusetts, the final paycheck must be issued by the end of the day of separation if the separation is involuntary.
+For a voluntary separation, the final paycheck can be issued on next regularly scheduled payday or on the Saturday that follows an employee’s resignation if there is no scheduled payday.